It took me many years to perfect this technique.

 - Plaque is common behind the front teeth; because, the glands that secrete plaque-causing grit is up front, under the tongue.

-- Now, brush for 3 minutes around every surface.
+- Now, brush for 3 minutes around every surface with toothpaste on a soft toothbrush.
+Hard brushing and scrubbing damages gums.
 If you tilt your head in various directions, gravity will help you brush well.

 - Now, rinse with warm water…then spit.